 I installed a quad hook on our bathroom wall above on of our heat vents.
 On it I hang my robe, PJ's, and towel.
 When I get out of the shower or tub, it is all toasty warm without the expense of plugging in the towel warmer.

-If your kitchen is the central gathering place (as many are) and you are trying to keep your heat bill down (as most of us are), then schedule your "hot" cleaning for the colder times of the evening.
+If your kitchen is the central gathering place and you are trying to keep your heat bill down, then schedule your "hot" cleaning for the colder times of the evening.